Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

      --description "grant lightning controlplane access" \
      --max-session-duration 43200

-The lightning controlplane runs on AWS account `748115360335`.
-To follow AWS security practice, we're also using an external id.
-The external id should be set to a random value and only be used for lightning cloud.

 Lightning controlplane will assume this IAM role to manage your cloud infrastructure.
-Next, you need to grant it permissions to do so.
+Next, you need to grant permissions to the IAM role to enable the Lightning controlplane to manage cloud infrastructure for you:
-As we manage a lot of cloud infrastructure for you, we need a bunch of permissions:

 .. code:: json